CultureAnalytics/DH2020/readme.md

 We hope you will join us for this series of asynchronous and synchronous events!
 If you cannot, please feel free to view and/or download the materials and explore network studies of culture in a way most productive to you!
 If you have any questions, please feel free to contact one of us.

+Please sign up for the workshop using [this Google Form](https://forms.gle/jMXXvTFaW4VZgJcx9).
+(If you have any difficulties or prefer not to use Google Forms, please email one of the workshop facilitators: we will log your registration.)
+Please note that, for the time being, we are offering registration on a first-come, first-served basis.

 ## Schedule